 Create the best viewpoints

-Before getting to the heart of the matter on how to create effective viewpoints, we would like to give you some basics so that you can better understand communication through BCF.
-The most important information in a viewpoint is:
+Before getting into how to create effective viewpoints, we would like to introduce some basics so that you can better understand how the viewpoint works.
+A few important things to note in a viewpoint include the:

 1. Snapshot image